lobennett/rdoc-fmri-experiments/README.md

 ### uv

 [uv](https://docs.astral.sh/uv/getting-started/installation/) is a tool for managing Python environments, dependencies, and projects.
-Follow the instructions there to install UV.
+Follow the instructions there to install uv.

-### Expfactory Deploy Local
+### expfactory deploy local

 To run this code, you will need to install "expfactory deploy local".
 This codebase uses a fork of the expfactory deploy local codebase, which can be found [here](https://github.com/lobennett/expfactory-deploy).